 If you find that you are consistently not quite happy with how the camera’s meter is determining the exposure settings when making use of any of these modes, you can make fine-tune adjustments to the metering system using Custom Setting b7: Fine-tune optimal exposure.
 This is not an exposure compensation adjustment, but rather a “behind the scenes” fine-tuning of how the camera’s meter will determine the exposure settings, independently for each of the different Exposure Metering Modes (Matrix, Center-Weighted Average, Spot, Highlight-Weighted).
 If you find that your images are always typically being slightly underexposed or overexposed when using a specific metering mode, adjust this accordingly so that you don’t have to use exposure compensation every time you use that metering mode.
 For example, you may find that Center-Weighted Metering delivers great exposures, but you would prefer that the images taken with Spot Metering were 1/3 EV (1/3 step) underexposed all the time.
 If that is the case, you would adjust Spot metering to -2/6 using this menu.
 If you make use of this fine-tune adjustment, you can still use exposure compensation in any situation in addition to this fine-tune adjustment.

-I explain all of these features and functions in even more detail, as well as explain all the other aspects of the D810, in my camera guide Nikon D810 Experience, which is available on my Full Stop website.
-The guide not only explains the features, functions, and controls of the camera, but more importantly explains when and why you will want to use them in your photography.
-Take control of your D810 and the images you create!
+I explain all of these features and functions in even more detail and explain all the other aspects of the D810, in my camera guide Nikon D810 Experience, which is available on my Full Stop website.
+The guide explains the features, functions, and controls of the camera and, more importantly, explains when and why you will want to use them in your photography.
+Take control of your NIKON D810 and the images you create!

 Article and Images © Douglas Klostermann